Insidious: The Last Key: Plot

 In 1953, Elise Rainier lives in Five Keys, New Mexico, with her parents, Audrey and Gerald, and brother, Christian.
 Elise and Christian are frightened by a spirit in their bedroom, and Christian loses a whistle their mother gave him to call for help.
 Not believing Elise's story, Gerald beats her and locks in the basement.
 Elise finds a mysterious red door.
 She opens it, inadvertently releasing a demonic spirit known as "Keyface," who kills Audrey.

-Decades later, Elise works as a paranormal investigator with her colleagues, Specs and Tucker.
-A man named Ted Garza calls, saying he has been experiencing paranormal activity at his house.
+57 years later, Elise works as a paranormal investigator with her colleagues, Specs and Tucker.
+Three years after completing the Quinn Brenner case (Note: As depicted in Insidious: Chapter 3 (2015).), a man named Ted Garza calls, saying he has been experiencing paranormal activity at his house.
 Realizing it's her childhood home, Elise departs to help him.
 While investigating, she finds Christian's lost whistle, but it disappears again after she encounters a female spirit.
 Elise tells Specs and Tucker that she had seen the spirit before when she was a teenager.
 She later ran away to escape Gerald's abuse, abandoning Christian.

 The three then meet Melissa and Imogen, Christian's daughters, and learn that he is still furious at Elise for abandoning him.
 Hoping to repair their relationship, Elise gives Melissa a photo of the whistle to show Christian.

 That night, Elise and Tucker discover a hidden room in the basement of the house containing a young woman Ted kidnapped.
 Ted attacks them, but Specs manages to kill him in self-defense.
 After police clear the house, Christian and his daughters go inside to find the whistle.
 Melissa is attacked by Keyface.
 He sends her into a coma with her consciousness now stuck in the spirit realm of the Further.